csce-315-331-2024a/project-3-full-stack-agile-web-project-3-903-13/README.md

    - Confirmation of next meeting date and time.
    - Thank everyone for their participation and commitment.

-# Sprint 1 Retrospective Meeting Minutes
+# Sprint 2 Planning Meeting Minutes

 ## Meeting Details
 - **Date:** 4/2/2024